International Council of Management Consulting Institutes: History

+In 2013, the organization started using the abbreviated name CMC-Global for its material, but retained its full legal name for official purposes.

+Structure

 CMC-Global is a membership organisation with the only members being the leading professional body for management consultancy committed to the certification of management consultants in the country of their operation.

 CMC-Global is registered as a Swiss Verein with its main Council consisting of trustees.
 Most of the trustees are appointed by the Institutes that are the Members as defined in the above paragraph.
 The number of trustees for each country varies from 1 to 4 depending on the individual membership by individual management consultants in the country.
 The remaining trustees are officer trustees voted for every two years by all the trustees, the Officers are Chair, Secretary, Treasurer, and five Vice Chairs.
 Together these officers form the Executive Committee (ExCom).
 Reporting to ExCom are various other committees, work groups and task bodies depending on need.
 Permanent committees include Membership Committee (responsible for overseeing the admittance of new Members and the continuing adherence to the membership requirements of the existing Members), the Professional Standards Committee (which covers all professional matters including Standards), and the Quality Assurance Committee (responsible for checking that all Full Members award the Certified Management Consultant to the agreed Standard using the preferred assessment methods).
 A Nominations and Succession planning Committee (responsible for the election of officers and identifying and nurturing potential future office-holders) reports to the trustees as a whole.